Iamnishanth123/user-profile-management/README.md

-Contain the HTML CODE for Master and Transaction tables.
+Contains HTML CODE for Master and Transaction tables.
-Used Javascript for itnegration part.
+Used Javascript for integration part.
 Oracle Live Sql for Database.